LiorKogan/V1/README.md

 A _property graph_ (also called _labeled property graph_, _LPG_) is a multi-attributed mixed pseudograph where

 - Each vertex has an attribute called _label_ (_vertex-labeled graph_).
 Similarly, each edge has an attribute called _label_ (_edge-labeled graph_).
-The set of vertex-labels and the set of edge-labels are usually disjoint.
+The set of vertex-labels and the set of edge-labels are disjoint.

 - Each vertex, each edge, and each unary edge has a set of attributes called _properties_.
 Each property is an ordered pair (_k_, _v_), where _k_ is the property's name, and _v_ is the property's value.